Topology Optimization of Self-Actuating Mechanisms Containing Active Materials

 - Thermomechanical design

-- Adaptive morphing using electroactive polymers
+- Adaptive morphing using shape-memory alloys

 - Design for additive manufacturing

-Figure 5 shows an example of multi-material topology optimization for maximum elastic stiffness subject to temperature constraints.
-The structure must functions as a bridge, withstanding a three-point bending load, and it must also function as a heat sink.
+Figure below shows an example of multi-material topology optimization for maximum elastic stiffness subject to temperature constraints.
+The structure must function as a bridge, withstanding a three-point bending load, and it must also function as a heat sink.
 In response to an applied thermal load at the bottom surface, the design must effectively dissipate heat energy the prevent excess heating along the top surface.
 The thermal response is modeled using a linear steady-state thermal conductivity model.